statzenthusiast921/Airport_Accessibility_Project/README.md

 ### Limitations

 These datasets are not exhaustive lists of every airport in the world.
-Further, this data has not been updated since 2014, so certain routes that are currently available may not be reflected in this analysis.
+Further, the route data has not been updated since 2014, so certain routes that are currently available may not be reflected in this analysis.